Evaluating Implicit Biases in LLM Reasoning through Logic Grid Puzzles: Introduction

 Various methods aimed at eliminating biases in LLM generations, including safety training \cite{10.5555/3692070.3692521, raza2025developingsaferesponsiblelarge}, alignment techniques \cite{ouyang2022traininglanguagemodelsfollow, solaiman2021processadaptinglanguagemodels}, and safety guardrails, such as LLaMA Guard \cite{inan2023LLaMAguardllmbasedinputoutput} and Gemma Shield \cite{zeng2024shieldgemmagenerativeaicontent} can identify and block unsafe generations.
 While these methods reduce explicit bias in model generations, they do not succeed at eradicating underlying behavioral bias \cite{sun2025alignedblindalignmentincreases}.
 Under subtle prompting \cite{doi:10.1073/pnas.2416228122, bai2024measuringimplicitbiasexplicitly} or complex reasoning tasks \cite{lee2025implicitbiaslikepatternsreasoning}, these implicit biases tend to emerge, leading to unfair decision making and representational harms based on demographic identities.
 Unfortunately, while explicit bias can be identified by examining model outputs, implicit biases can be subtle and tricky to identify as models approach near-perfect scores on existing benchmarks \cite{geminiteam2024gemini15unlockingmultimodal}.
 While a decision may seem reasonable, examining many decisions in aggregate can reveal biased behaviors.
 Thus, measuring implicit decision bias in LLMs continues to be an ongoing challenge.

+One such setting where implicit bias may emerge is in reasoning tasks.
+LLMs are increasingly used in reasoning-intensive settings, including commonsense reasoning \cite{zhou2024vicorbridgingvisualunderstanding, li2022systematicinvestigationcommonsenseknowledge}, SAT solving \cite{ pan2025transformersreasonlogicallystudy}, and legal reasoning \cite{Shu_2024, LAI2024181}.
+Many of these tasks involve topics prone to harmful biases, which may be triggered by implicit (e.g., names suggestive of identity) cues \cite{pan2025beneathsurfacelargelanguage}.
+For example, when generating stories for student mentorship, models deduce students with names common in marginalized identities as underperforming compared to those with white-sounding names, perpetuating discriminatory behaviors and reinforcing harmful stereotypes\footnote{\url{https://hai.stanford.edu/news/how-harmful-are-ais-biases-on-diverse-student-populations}}.
+This raises a critical question: \textbf{Will social stereotypes affect the reasoning of a safety-aligned model?}

 We propose PRIME, a novel framework grounded in logic grid puzzles\footnote{\url{https://en.wikipedia.org/wiki/Logic_puzzle}} that allows for formal evaluation of implicit biases in model reasoning.
 Here, we define model reasoning as the process of deriving logically valid conclusions from a set of given constraints.
-Solving these logic grid puzzles requires LLMs to infer relationships between entities using a set of clues, where applying outside world knowledge is not required to arrive at the solution.
+In contrast to standard bias evaluation frameworks, logic grid puzzles provide an ideal framework that requires reasoning independent of domain knowledge, minimizes data leakage by generating novel instances that are unlikely to appear in training data ensuring models rely on reasoning rather than memorization, allows controlled variation of puzzle complexity, and enables objective assessment of bias in reasoning tasks \cite{lin2025zebralogicscalinglimitsllms}.
+Also, every puzzle instance can be synthetically generated, making the entire benchmark reproducible, extensible, and free from dataset contamination issues common in human-written corpora \cite{li2024latestevaladdressingdatacontamination}.
+Solving these logic grid puzzles requires LLMs to infer relationships between entities using a set of clues, where applying external world knowledge is not required to arrive at the solution.
 For example, to determine a person’s occupation (doctor vs. nurse), gender stereotypes (e.g., men are doctors) are irrelevant (Figure \ref{fig:puzzle}).
 However, LLMs tend to make incorrect associations based on gender identities, revealing deductive reasoning biases that can be detected and quantified using PRIME.